 Admission to the Graduate Diploma of Counselling program is not automatically assumed on completion of the Graduate Certificate of Counselling.
 Applicants must attend an interview where their capacity to undertake Diploma-level training will be assessed.

 Graduates will have advanced skills required to counsel a range of clients, and be able to develop deep therapeutic counselling relationships.
 Graduates will have an understanding of the theory and models of human development and be able to counsel clients at different life stages.
 They will have advanced knowledge of dominant therapeutic theory and methods as well as the legal ethical and cultural factors affecting counselling practice.
 They will have specialised knowledge of the spiritual and theological issues relevant to working with clients of the Christian faith.
 The Graduate Diploma will also provide the necessary skills for further advanced training in counselling through the Master of Counselling.

 The Graduate Diploma will allow graduates to utilise and integrate counselling skills into their existing vocational careers or enable graduates to practice as professional counsellors eligible to register with the Australian Counselling Association (ACA) as a Level 2 practitioner.
-Graduates may find employment as counsellors in agencies, schools, government or non-government Organisations (NGO's) as case workers, health care professionals, and community care workers.
+Graduates may find employment as counsellors in government or non-government Organisations (NGO's) as case workers, health care professionals, and community care workers.

 96 credit points at 800-level.

 All units of study are 12 credit points.

 1 year full-time, or up to a maximum of 3 years part-time.